-Buildings, furniture and equipment of the District are depreciated using the straight line method over the following estimated useful lives.
-Lease assets are amortized in a systematic and rational manner over the shorter of the lease term or the useful life of the underlying asset.
+Buildings, furniture, and equipment of the District are depreciated using the straight line method over the following estimated useful lives.
+Right-to-use assets are amortized in a systematic and rational manner over the shorter of the lease or subscription term or the useful life of the underlying asset.
 When a lease contains a purchase option the District chooses to exercise, the lease asset is amortized over the useful life of the underlying asset.
 The amortization expense is combined with depreciation expense for financial reporting purposes.